splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 ---

-## 1. Find the web (URL) of your Workshop Host's Online Boutique
+## 1. Find the web (URL) of the RUM Enabled Online Boutique

-As discussed in the previous section  we are going to use the Online Boutique of the Workshop host EC2 instance's IP address.
+As discussed in the previous section we are going to use the Online Boutique running on the separate RUM host.

-We are all connecting to the Online Boutique of the workshops host for this RUM session as this will create more traffic from multiple locations, making the data more realistic.
+We are all connecting to the Online Boutique running on the specific RUM host for this session.
+This will create more traffic from multiple locations, making the data more realistic.

+You should have received the correct URL from you workshop host at this point.</br>
-Open a new web browser and go to `http://{==WORKSHOP-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.
+Open a new web browser and go to `http://{==RUM-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.

 ![Online Boutique](../images/apm/online-boutique.png)